marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 ## The EventResource class

 Let's start defining the implementation of the EventResource class.
 It implements all the services related to the "event" resource.
-The EventResource specify that it serve the path "/api/events" and that it produces and consumes usign json format.
-Behind the scenes Quarkus implements this job using the resteasy-jsonb libraries that we specified in the pom.xml.
+The source code starts specifing that it consumes requests and produce responses using json format for the path "/api/events".
+Behind the scenes Quarkus implements this job using the resteasy-jsonb libraries that we specified as extension during project creation.
 Inside the class, we can see that it uses the injected instance of EventService class.
 In this way there's a separation between REST service and business logic.